 Again, it reinforces which way she is traveling.
 But the lights can tell us even more than that.
 If we look at the vessel’s port side and she turns towards us, watch what happens to the lights.
 You can start to see both sidelights.
 The other vessel is heading straight for you.

-From above, you can see that the only angle where you would see all those lights is right ahead.
+From above, you can see the only angle where you would see all those lights is right ahead.
 The observant among you will spot that these lights don’t go all the way around either.
-Instead, we have a single white light filling this sector at the stern.
+Instead, a single white light fills this sector at the stern.

 Nav lights tell you so much more than headlights ever could.
 They accomplish the basics, making the vessel sharp against the dark sky.
 But in addition, they allow you to identify the vessel, type, work out its aspect and see which way she’s moving.